Opal: Multimodal Image Generation for News Illustration: Formative Study

-Illustrators liked to attempt to reproduce styles that often accompanied news articles, like vector art.
-Generating in the vector art styles tended to produce generations were hit or miss in that they sometimes successfully produced thick cartoonish, flat illustrations and sometimes drew up blanks.
-Based off of experimentation with the illustrators, we curated a list of styles commonly seen in journalism and pared it down for ones that did well when generated with VQGAN+CLIP.
+Illustrators liked to attempt styles that often accompanied news articles such as "vector art".
+However, generating in the "vector art" style tended to produce generations that were hit or miss.
+Sometimes, they successfully produced thick cartoonish, flat illustrations, but often, they produced blank images when the AI failed to optimize towards the text prompt.
+Based off of experimentation with the illustrators, we curated a list of styles commonly seen in journalism and pared it down for ones that VQGAN+CLIP could replicate.
 These styles included cartoon, vector art, street photography, pencil drawing, flat illustration, and so on.
-We additionally curated list of styles that happened to perform well in terms of aesthetic quality from VQGAN+CLIP, which built off of previous research that analyzed the stylistic knowledge spanned by VQGAN+CLIP, creating a style corpus of 125 styles.
+We additionally curated a list of styles that happened to perform well in terms of aesthetic quality from VQGAN+CLIP, which built off of previous research that analyzed the stylistic knowledge spanned by VQGAN+CLIP \cite{liu2021design}.
+In total, we created a list of 125 styles.